USMNT Coach Dave Sarachan Sees Bright Future For US Soccer After 1-1 Friendly Draw With Ronaldo-less Portugal

-United States men’s national soccer team interim head coach Dave Sarachan is hopeful about U.S. soccer’s future after the team pulled off a 1-1 draw against European champions Portugal at the Estádio Dr. Magalhães Pessoa in Leiria, Portugal on Tuesday.
+United States men’s national soccer team interim head coach Dave Sarachan is hopeful about U.S. soccer’s future after the team pulled off a 1-1 draw against European champions Portugal at the Estadio Dr. Magalhaes Pessoa in Leiria, Portugal, on Tuesday.

 Sarachan, who was appointed as USMNT’s caretaker last month, called in young players to assemble his makeshift squad and witnessed a glimpse of hope for the nation’s future in the sport.
 The former Chicago Fire manager expressed optimism before the match, predicting his squad to have “a lot of energy, team spirit, and confidence” against a world-class opponent, per Goal.
 And he was not let down by his squad’s performance.